Sir Roderick Comes to Lunch: Introducing Claude and Eustace

 Bertie has been unhappily engaged for two weeks to Honoria Glossop.
 He lunches with Honoria, and with his approving Aunt Agatha.
-Honoria dislikes Jeeves and tells Bertie to rid of him.
+Honoria dislikes Jeeves and tells Bertie to get rid of him.
 Bertie tries to object, but Aunt Agatha agrees.

 After Honoria leaves, Aunt Agatha tells Bertie that Honoria's father, Sir Roderick Glossop, a so-called nerve specialist and a serious-minded man, wants to verify that Bertie is psychologically normal; therefore, Bertie must give Sir Roderick lunch the next day and behave well.
 Off-handedly, Aunt Agatha adds that Bertie's cousins, the twins Claude and Eustace, hope to be elected soon to a college club called The Seekers.

 The next day, Bertie walks in the park, where he is greeted by Eustace, Claude, and their friend "Dog-Face", Lord Rainsby.
 Bertie realizes he is late for lunch with Sir Roderick and returns home to find that Sir Roderick has not yet arrived and Jeeves has prepared the lunch.
 The bell rings.

 Sir Roderick Comes to Lunch

 Bertie and Sir Roderick eat lunch.
 Sir Roderick, who detests cats, hears a cat nearby.
 He complains that a hat was stolen from him earlier, then hears a cat again.
 Bertie rings for Jeeves to come and explain the noise.
 Jeeves answers that there are three cats in Bertie's bedroom, and they are noisy because they found the fish being kept under the bed.
 Sir Roderick is shocked, and moves to leave.
 When Bertie offers to follow Sir Roderick, Jeeves hands Bertie a hat, which is too big for him; it is Sir Roderick's stolen hat.
 Aghast, Sir Roderick takes the hat and exits, asking Jeeves to follow and tell him more about Bertie.
 The cats run out and leave.

 Lord Rainsby appears next, and explains that, in order to be elected into The Seekers, one has to steal something.
 He stole the cats, Eustace the fish, and Claude the hat.
 Jeeves had permitted them to store these in Bertie's flat.
 This upsets Bertie.
 Lord Rainsby, disappointed that these things are gone, asks for ten pounds to bail out Claude and Eustace, after they tried to steal a lorry.
 Bertie gives him money and he leaves.

 Jeeves returns, and says his remarks to Sir Roderick have likely made Sir Roderick question Bertie's sanity.
 Then, Aunt Agatha calls; Jeeves tells her Mr. Wooster is not in, and the call ends.
 Jeeves infers from her agitation that Sir Roderick has called off Bertie's engagement to Honoria.
 Bertie realizes that Jeeves has saved him.
-To avoid Aunt Agatha's ire, Jeeves suggests they take a trip the south of France (this is changed to New York in The Inimitable Jeeves), and Bertie approves.
+To avoid Aunt Agatha's ire, Jeeves suggests they take a trip to the south of France (this is changed to New York in The Inimitable Jeeves), and Bertie approves.